Find us on Facebook: The River City News @ Facebook

 The Dalton Street Post Office processing center faces closure.
 That led to a full meeting at the NKY Convention Center:

 The local union says the money problems come from a mandate to overfund health and retirement benefits and big discounts given to big businesses who mail large amounts.
 Local employees would be relocated.
 1200 full time jobs are affected.
 And service would change for all customers.
 Right now, the postal service commits to deliver first class mail on 1-3 days.
 Because of consolidation, first class mail would then be deliver in 2-3 days.
 Trucks would only roll out of processing centers when full.
 Union leaders say its a raw deal for customers.
-"You'd be paying first class rates still in Cincinnati but 2.1 million people would be getting third class service."
+"You'd be paying first class rates still in Cincinnati but 2.1 million people would be getting third class service."1,200 jobs?
+Maybe Chiquita, Omnicare and Nielsen's moves are not a net gain for Cincinnati.
+Video at the link.

 Local 12